senexi/go-proto-micro/README.md

 This is a reference setup for microservices written in `go`.

 ## befor you start

-Before you start, make sure you have a correctly setup go environment and Google's protoc compile installed.
-You can use the script `scripts/checkRequirements.sh` to check if any requirement is missing.
+Before you start, make sure you have a working go environment, the `make` command and Google's `protoc` compiler installed.

 ### go
 You need a working `go` development environment with the environment variables